AMReX-Astro/workflow/_sources/olcf-workflow.rst.txt

  export FI_MR_CACHE_MONITOR=memhooks

 Some AMReX reports are that it hangs if the initial Arena size is too big, and we should do

 ::

   amrex.the_arena_init_size=0

 The arena size would then grow as needed with time.
-There is a suggestion that if the size is larger than